kaizen-ai/kaizenflow/docs/DataPull.md

 **Load stage.** The load stage simply saves the data into one of the supported backends.

-Typically we prefer to save
+Typically, we prefer to save

 - Historical data into Parquet format since it supports more naturally the access patterns needed for long simulations